Gouthami-K/The-Sparks-Foundation-Internship/README.md

 ## TASK-2
 Prediction using Unsupervised Machine Learning\
-From the given ‘Iris’ dataset, predict the optimum number of clusters.\
+From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.\
 Dataset : https://bit.ly/3kXTdox